 Money and Costs

-One of the constant worries for non-package tour travellers is to budget for the trip.
-The good news is, it is relatively cheap both to live in and to travel in Vietnam.
-A 5 star hotel in Ho Chi Minh City, for example, would cost you the same as what you pay for a 2 star hotel in New York or Toronto.
-The rule is that Hanoi and Ho Chi Minh City will be more expensive than smaller cities like Hue or Hoi An and much more costly than the countryside area.
+One of the persistent concerns for independent travelers is budgeting for their trip.
+The good news is that living and traveling in Vietnam remains relatively affordable.
+A five-star hotel in Ho Chi Minh City, for instance, now costs about the same as a three-star hotel in major cities like New York or Toronto.
+Generally, Hanoi and Ho Chi Minh City are more expensive than smaller cities such as Hue or Hoi An, and significantly pricier than rural areas.

 Accommodation